SME GEMS · HIDDEN CHAMPIONS OF THE SME PLATFORM

 01 Project 75i — Next-Gen Submarines

-- 6 next-generation submarines under Strategic Partnership model; TKMS Germany + MDL selected; contract negotiations commenced Sep 2025.
+- 6 next-generation submarines under Strategic Partnership model; TKMS Germany + MDL selected.
+Estimated pipeline value is a massive ₹700 Billion.

 - Nuclear & clean energy vertical uses same precision manufacturing — shared Khopoli facility, low capex, new customer base.